 East, south and west windows are all sunny, but each will get different amounts of light according to the season and trees that might shade them.
 It may be necessary to move a plant to different windows to find the right amount of light.
 A few plants need more or less light when they are flowering.

 Water plants according to their individual needs.
 Some plants need to have soil that is consistently moist.
 Other plants will die from root rot unless the soil dries out between watering.
-Also, African Violets do not like to have the crown get wet.
+Also, African violets do not like to have the crown get wet, so use a watering can with a small spout so the pot is not flooded.
 The following list of house plants indicates how much watering each prefers.
 Here are tips that work for all plants.

 When you water, give plants enough water each time so some drains out of the pot.
 This insures that all of the soil is wet.
 However, some soil will shrink as it dries and pull away from the pot so the water drains out of the pot immediately without wetting the soil.
 If this happens, give the plant several small waterings until the soil swells and is thoroughly wet.